 Subsection 3 – Secretary:

-The Secretary shall be responsible for notifying all Area Council officers and delegates of all meetings.

 The Secretary shall be responsible for keeping accurate records of all meetings.

-c) The Secretary shall forward, to the Regional Executive Vice-President for BC of the PSAC, minutes of all meetings not later than thirty (30) days following the date of which each meeting is held.

-The Secretary shall be responsible for receiving all correspondence and for referring it to the appropriate officer, committee or meetings for action.
+b) The Secretary shall be responsible for receiving all correspondence and for referring it to the appropriate officer, committee or meetings for action.

-The Secretary shall prepare correspondence as may be directed by the President or Area Council.
+c) The Secretary shall prepare correspondence as may be directed by the President or Area Council.

-The Secretary shall have available at regular meetings copies of all correspondence of interest received since the previous general meeting for perusal by the members.
+d) The Secretary shall have available at regular meetings copies of all correspondence of interest received since the previous general meeting for perusal by the members.

 Subsection 4 – Treasurer: